oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 ![A diagram of a weathering systemDescription automatically generated][image7]

-**Fig. 2.2** Climate Feedback: This cycle acts as a long-term thermostat for Earth's climate.
+**Figure 2.2** Climate Feedback: This cycle acts as a long-term thermostat for Earth's climate.
 When atmospheric CO<sub>2</sub> levels rise, weathering of silicate rocks accelerates, drawing down CO<sub>2</sub> and cooling the planet.
 Conversely, when CO<sub>2</sub> levels fall, weathering slows, allowing CO<sub>2</sub> to accumulate and warming the planet.

 ### ***2.1.3 Physical Processes: Mantle Redox State***